User registration

 });

-When a user tries to register with an IdP that has a custom API type, it has to be enabled and configured on the IDAAS-core side, and implemented in the app itself.
-Usually when the custom IdP is created on the server side, you will also provide the server-side script for handling the registration process on both client and server side.
+When a user tries to register with an IdP that has a custom API type, it must be enabled and configured on the IDAAS-core side and implemented in the app itself.
+Usually, when the custom IdP is created on the server side, you also provide the server-side script for handling the registration process on both the client and server side.

-The MSP platform expects that the registration process can have either one or two steps.
+The MSP platform expects the registration process to have either one or two steps.

 One-step registration